Google allows many third-party headphones to use Google Assistant.

 Bose QuietComfort 35 II

-Bose's QuietComfort 35 wireless over-ear noise-cancelling headphones come with Google Assistant built-in.
+Bose's QuietComfort 35 II wireless over-ear noise-cancelling headphones come with built-in Google Assistant.
 They were the first headphones with Google's voice-controlled Assistant accessible at the touch of a button.
-An Action Button can be found on the left ear cup, and it's this you'll need to press and hold to active Assistant.
-Once activated, you can carry out all the same commands as you would on a Google Home.
+This Action Button can be found on the left ear cup.
+You need to press and hold it to active Assistant.
+Then, you can carry out all the same commands as you would on a Google Home.

 Google Assistant in-ear headphones